Effective 02.01.2022 | Español

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Maxim Healthcare Group, its affiliates, subsidiaries and/or divisions (collectively referred to as “Maxim”) are required by law to secure and safeguard your protected health information (“PHI”).
+Maxim Healthcare Services (“Maxim”) is required by law to secure and safeguard your protected health information (“PHI”).
 We are further required to provide you with this Notice explaining the Company’s privacy practices with regard to your PHI.
 This Notice tells you how we may use and disclose your PHI and it outlines those instances where your PHI may be released without your authorization.
 You have certain rights regarding the privacy of your PHI and we also describe those rights in this notice.